mhardcastle/iris-radioastronomy/docs/source/MeerKAT_Point_Source.rst

 Process Background
 -----------
-#.
 The below tutorial will walk you through processing the MeerKAT point source catalog using the

 Process Background
 -----------
-#.

 Process Photometric Catalog
 -----------
-#.
 Once the backgrounds have been processed, run the jobSubmitter_Phot.py program.
-This program takes
-Process Spectral Indices and clean up catalog
+This program takes Process Spectral Indices and clean up catalog
 -----------
-#.

 Merge Catalog into one
 -----------
-#.
 After all the data has been processed and the catalog columns have been organized and cleaned, this program takes all of the different

 Best Practice Notes
 -----------

 There are several things you want to keep in mind when creating a container.

-#.
 You want to keep your container as small as possible.
 The idea is you are creating a purpose built containerised environment that can process your data the way you want, and nothing else.
 This also means your data should not be within the container.
 It will be passed in outside of the container, and the results will be processed outside the container.

-#.
 Make sure all of the programs inside your container have generalized paths.
 It is better to pass in a path to your data rather than have it coded in.
 This allows more flexibility.

-#.
-Test test